SpicyLemon/SpicyLemon/bash_fun/figure/README.md

 * `id2b64.sh` - Converts hex values (meant to make up a `MetadataAddress`) into a base64 encoded string.
 * `query_prov_using_next_key.sh` - Gets multiple pages of a paginated provenanced query.
 * `decode_events.sh` - Decodes the event strings returned from a tx query.
+* `state-sync-setup.sh` - Sets up a directory to house a node that uses statesync.

 ## Details